 - 4.23.
-In accordance with Requirement 15 of SSR-3 [1] and Requirement 17 of GSR-Part 5 [4], tThe design should incorporate features that facilitate the safe handling of waste generated at the facility, storage on site, removal of waste, transport and future disposal of radioactive waste and the control of effluent discharges.
-Subcritical assemblies and lower power research reactors typically do not generate significant quantities of radioactive waste and design provisions for radioactive waste management in these facilities should be applied using a graded approach. - 4.24.
-In accordance with Requirement 59 of SSR-3 [1], The design should include provisions for the safe management of separate streams of solid, liquid and gaseous radioactive waste within the facility and in associated experimental devices.
+The design should incorporate features that facilitate the safe handling, storage, transport and disposal of radioactive waste and the control of effluent discharges. - 4.24.
+The design should include provisions for the safe management of solid, liquid and gaseous radioactive waste within the facility and in associated experimental devices.
 Provisions for the storage of waste in transit and for the removal of waste should also be considered. - 4.25.
 Where necessary, provision should be made for an interim containment in areas where radioactive effluent or radioactive waste is stored prior to its treatment and discharge. - 4.26.
-The design should be such as to ensure adequate flexibility of the facilities for handling radioactive waste, including radioactive waste that might be generated in abnormal situations (e.g. faulty containers) and -radioactive waste of non-standard physical or chemical composition, and for handling major components from modifications and experiments. - 4.27.
-In accordance with Requirement 59 of SSR-3 [1], tThe design should be such as to minimize the generation of radioactive waste in all operational stages in the lifetime of the facility, including decommissioning.
-Design features should be implemented to ensure discharges remains below authorized limits.
-Such Design considerations for waste minimization should be compatible with the safety analysis and with regulatory limitations on radiation doses.
-Measures deployed in research reactors of different types generally include the following:

-- (a) Selection of materials that do not activate easily (e.g. use of plastic for the pneumatic 'rabbit' system irradiation target carriers) or materials that decay quickly when activated (e.g. use of aluminium components near the core); - (b) Making allowance for the thermal expansion and contraction of pool water in a manner that avoids or minimizes overflow to liquid retention tanks;
+The design should be such as to ensure adequate flexibility of the facilities for handling radioactive waste to cope with faulty containers and radioactive waste of non-standard physical or chemical composition. - 4.27.
+The design should be such as to minimize the generation of radioactive waste in all operational stages in the lifetime of the facility, including decommissioning.
+Such considerations should be compatible with the safety analysis and with regulatory limitations on radiation doses.
+Measures deployed in research reactors of different types include the following: - (a) Selection of materials that do not activate easily (e.g. use of plastic for the pneumatic 'rabbit' system irradiation target carriers) or materials that decay quickly when activated (e.g. use of aluminium components near the core); - (b) Making allowance for the thermal expansion and contraction of pool water in a manner that avoids or minimizes overflow to liquid retention tanks:

 - (c) Minimization of air spaces near neutron sources to reduce the production of 41Ar. - 4.28.
-The following features for limiting radiation exposure due to the radioactive waste generated during operation of the facility should be considered in the design: - (a) Provisions that reduce the quantity and concentration of the radioactive waste generated and transported within the facility and or the concentration of effluent released to the environment; - (b) Provisions for the isolation of radioactive waste from site personnel and the public, with access control and zoning for radiation protection.
-For example, this might be accomplished by zoning the facility in accordance with the potential for radioactive contamination and radiation exposure; - (c) Provisions for local detection, collection and treatment of liquid spills before they are discharged as effluents; - (d) Provisions for the decontamination of personnel and equipment including the use of mobile devicesr; - (e) Provisions for handling the radioactive waste arising from decontamination activities. - 4.29.
+The following features for limiting radiation exposure due to the radioactive waste generated during operation of the facility should be considered in the design: - (a) Provisions that reduce the quantity and concentration of the radioactive waste generated and transported within the facility or released to the environment: - (b) Provisions for the isolation of radioactive waste from site personnel and the public, with access control.
+For example, this might be accomplished by zoning the facility in accordance with the potential for radioactive contamination and radiation exposure; - (c) Provisions for local detection, collection and treatment of liquid spills before they are discharged as effluents; - (d) Provisions for the decontamination of personnel and equipment; - (e) Provisions for handling the radioactive waste arising from decontamination activities. - 4.29.
 The extent to which the containment or the means of confinement is vented in operational states to prevent the buildup of radioactive gases should be addressed in the design. - 4.30.
 The varying nature of the waste both as waste accumulates and as the circumstances that influence the characteristics of the waste vary should be taken into account in the design of the shielding, the containment and the isolation features associated with facilities, equipment and components for waste management.